stelligent/database-artifact-factory/README.md

 * AWS profile is "default".
 * the Docker image db-artifact:latest contains the artifact to converge

-BEWARE - you must specify the username and password, but the username is ignored and follows from the source cluster
+BEWARE - you must specify the password, but the username follows from the source cluster
 ```
 db-artifact-converge --create_mode clone \
-                     --db_username fred \
-                     --db_password thisisafakep@ssw0rd
+                     --db_password thisisafakepassw0rd
 ```

 If any of those defaults are inappropriate, please invoke the `db-artifact-converge -h` to see the other options.

 ## Future Direction
-* Parameterize support for myql v postgresql
+* Parameterize support for mysql v postgresql
-* Add support for other configuration items for the RDS cluster
+* Add support for other operational configuration items for the RDS cluster
 * better progress reporting and troubleshooting mechanisms
 * control over stack names
-* discover vpc_id from subnets to reduce configuration pain